-AFB & EFB PREVENTION & CONTROL
+AFB & EFB PREVENTION & CONTROL ANTIBIOTICS

-Antibiotics should NOT be used to cure American Foulbrood (AFB) or European Foulbrood (EFB) that is already present in a colony.
-Combs with visible signs of disease should be removed from the hive and either destroyed by fire or rendered.
-Furthermore, it is recommended that frames from infected hives, that are not showing signs of disease, be decontaminated (see Empty Super Disinfection below), or destroyed (burnt).
-Following removal of the diseased combs, start an antibiotic treatment.
-If honey is going to be harvested from the treated colony, antibiotic treatments for AFB & EFB should stop at least 4 WEEKS before the main honey flow.
-Honey or syrup stored in the colony during the antibiotic treatment period should not be used for human consumption.
+Antibiotics are NOT a cure for American Foulbrood (AFB) or European Foulbrood (EFB) since viable bacterial spores may still be present in the hive after treatment.
+Combs with visible signs of AFB of EFB should therefore be removed from the hive and destroyed by fire.
+Furthermore, it is recommended that boxes associated with infected hives be decontaminated (see below "Empty Super Disinfection), or burned with the infected frames.
+Following removal of the diseased combs and in consultation with a veterinarian, antibiotic treatment may be needed to manage the spread of disease to non-infected hives.

-In the hive, AFB that is resistant to oxytetracycline (rAFB) looks the same as AFB that is susceptible to the antibiotic.
+In the hive, AFB that is resistant to antibiotic (rAFB) looks the same as AFB that is susceptible to the antibiotic.
 Fresh rAFB, "ropey brood" and old rAFB scale may appear on the same frame.
-Determination of resistance to oxytetracycline requires culturing of the bacteria in a laboratory; therefore, please submit any suspicious AFB samples to the Apiculture Office in Winnipeg for resistance testing.
+Determination of resistance to antibiotics requires culturing of the bacteria in a laboratory; therefore, please submit any suspected AFB frames for testing to the Provincial Apiculture office in Winnipeg or to your Veterinarian.